-A creative and inventive self-taught maker.
+GC was a creative and inventive self-taught maker.

-He made about 100 instruments of a personal style, of which mainly violins often inlaid with ebony, mother-of-pearl and horn.
+He made about 100 instruments of a personal style, of which mainly violins, often inlaid with ebony, mother-of-pearl and horn.

 A particular touch of GC was a gold-reinforced hole on the rear side of the scroll, in order to “ease” the mounting of the A-string.